Kodeń: History

-With the Third Partition of Poland in 1793, Kodeń came under Austrian rule.
+With the Third Partition of Poland in 1795, Kodeń came under Austrian rule.
 During Napoleon's French hegemony, it became part of the Duchy of Warsaw.
 That way, by the decisions of the Congress of Vienna, it was a place in Congress Poland since 1815, under Russian rule for first in personal union, after 1831 as a part of Russia.
 In 1869 the town was stripped of its city rights.

 After the end of World War I, it lay in the disputed area between the establishing Second Polish Republic and the Ukrainian People's Republic, proclaimed in January 1918, but also claimed by Soviet Russia.
 With the Peace of Riga in 1921, Kodeń definitively became part of the Polish Republic.
-During German occupation in World War II, it lay in the General Government.
-Most of the Jewish population in Kodeń (pronounced "KUD-na" by the Jewish people) was wiped out by the Nazi's in WWII, the Jewish cemeteries were used to create roads for Nazi vehicles.
+During the German occupation in World War II, it lay in the General Government.
+Most of the Jewish population in Kodeń (pronounced "KUD-na" by the Jewish people) was wiped out by the Nazis in WWII, the Jewish cemeteries were used to create roads for Nazi vehicles.